-1 Application For normal round admissions, applications are considered to have been made on the National Closing Date ( 15 January for all-through, infant, junior and primary schools and 31 October for all-through, secondary and studio schools and UTCs) or the date when the application was submitted or amended if later.
-In-year applications are considered to have been made on the date they are received, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
-It is a parent's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto our roll or the home address changes.
-Catchment Area Many schools operate an admissions catchment area.
+Many schools operate an admissions catchment area.
 This is the geographical area that the school is primarily intended to serve.
 There is a higher admissions priority for children who live in it.
 Children living in a residential property split by the boundary line will be considered to be living within the catchment area.
 The boundary line will then be reviewed for future applicants.

 Eligibility for catchment priority where this is part of a school's arrangements is not a guarantee of admission.
-Oversubscription criteria for this school are detailed in key information above .
-Children formerly in Care (Looked After) Eligibility for looked after or formerly looked after priority is not a guarantee of admission although there is a presumption in favour of admission in most circumstances.
-Oversubscription criteria for this school are detailed in key information above .
-Chronological Year Group This is the group of children usually taught together according to their date of birth.
-Children born between 1 September and 31 August have the same chronological Year Group.
+Children formerly in These children were looked after until they were adopted (see the Adoption and Care (Looked Children Act 2002 section 46) or made the subject of a child arrangements order or a special guardianship order (Children Act section 14A).
+Child arrangements orders are After) defined in s.8 of the Children Act 1989, as amended by s.12 of the Children and Families Act 2014.
+Eligibility for looked after or formerly looked after priority is not a quarantee of admission although there is a presumption in favour of admission in most circumstances.
+Chronological Year This is the group of children usually taught together according to their date of birth.
+Children born between 1 September and 31 August have the same chronological Year Group Group.
 This is sometimes called the normal age group.
-Common Application Form This is the name for the application form provided by the LA and must be used for any normal round admissions application.
+Common This is the name for the application form provided by the LA and must be used for any Application Form normal round admissions application.
 The form provided by the LA where the child lives must be used, regardless of where the school is.
 The large majority of applications in Devon are submitted online at devon.cc/admissionsonline.
-There are also paper versions of Devon's common application forms: D-CAF in-year admissions to any schools after the normal round, from Key Stage One to Four at any Devon state-funded school.
-D-CAF1 normal round applications to Key Stage One at primary and infant schools.
-D-CAF2 normal round applications to Key Stage Two at junior schools.
-D-CAF3 normal round applications to Key Stage Two at junior schools.
-D-CAF4 normal round applications to Key Stage Four at studio schools and University Technical Colleges.
-D-CAF5 normal round applications to Key Stage Five at school sixth forms or post- 16 provision.
-D-CAF5 allows for a single preference to be made and returned direct to the sixth form.
+There are also paper versions of the forms: The D-CAF is Devon's common application form for In-Year admissions to any schools after the normal round, from Key Stage One to Four at any Devon state-funded school.
+The D-CAF1 is Devon's common application form for normal round applications to Key Stage One at primary and infant schools.
+The D-CAF2 is Devon's common application form for normal round applications to Key Stage Two at junior schools.
+The D-CAF3 is Devon's common application form for normal round applications to Key Stage Three at secondary schools.
+The D-CAF4 is Devon's common application form for normal round applications to Key Stage Four at studio schools and University Technical Colleges.
+The D-CAF5 is Devon's common application form for normal round applications to Key Stage Five at school sixth forms or post-16 provision.
+The D-CAF5 allows for a single preference to be made and returned direct to the sixth form.
 D-CAF and D-CAFs1 to 4 allow for up to three preferences to be made and returned to the LA.
-D-CAF6 in-year admissions, available only in school and provided to a parent where the school is able to confirm a place with a parent in certain circumstances.
+The D-CAF6 is Devon's common application form for In-Year admissions, available only in school and provided to a parent where the school is able to confirm a place with a parent in certain circumstances.
 Where a parent visits the school, we may invite the parent to complete a D-CAF6 instead of a D-CAF in cases where: a child moves into the area and the parent only intends to apply for a place here and at no other school, and the child does not have an EHCP, and the child has not been Permanently Excluded from a school, and the parent is not in dispute with another person with parental responsibility over residence or school admissions, and we have a confirmed vacancy in the relevant Year Group,